DonChu7/soft-robotics-ai-evogym/README.md

 (reinforcement learning), the policy is updated to increase future reward.
 Over many steps, the robot discovers a **gait**.
 The outputs (`ppo_evogym_walker.zip`, `robot.npz`) let you replay the learned behavior.

+## PPO Explained

+**PPO (Proximal Policy Optimization)** is the reinforcement learning algorithm we use here.

+- **Policy optimization**: The “brain” is a policy network (a neural net mapping state → action).
+PPO tunes this network to maximize reward.
+- **Proximal**: PPO only allows *small, safe updates* (by clipping changes), so the policy doesn’t forget what it already learned.
+- **How it works (loop):**
+  1. Collect rollouts (robot interacts with env).
+  2. Compute advantages (which actions were better than expected).
+  3. Update the policy network with a clipped loss, so changes stay close to the old policy.
+  4. Repeat → the robot learns gradually.

+- **Why it’s good:** PPO is stable, efficient, and simple.
+It’s widely used in robotics and games.
+- **In this demo:** PPO learns actuator patterns that move the voxel-based body forward — discovering a gait without us programming it.

+👉 A good way to say it in talks:
+*“PPO is like teaching the robot by trial and error, but with training wheels — each update is small and safe, so the robot steadily improves without losing what it already knows.”*

 ## Troubleshooting

 - **Window doesn’t render (macOS):** `pip install pyglet` (already in requirements).
 Ensure scripts use `render_mode="human"` for live windows or `"rgb_array"` for offscreen capture.